hmltn-0/clearconnect/README.md

 5 years of experience in computational linguistics in private and corporate contexts

 Winner, "Honorable Mention", Permissionless 2024 Hackathon, Salt Lake City, October 9th, 2024, "Python SDK for Ava Protocol". https://app.buidlbox.io/blockworks/permissionless-iii

+## Customer Problem

+The internet is controlled by big companies.
+That means that individuals have limited freedom or control in modifying something about the internet when they want to.
+They cannot determine how much it should cost, what it should be like to sign up, and where you can and cannot access the internet.
+It doesn't have to be this way.

+## Target Market

+Every human on Earth.

+## Customer Segments

+To gain traction we will promote the project in communities where it would find appeal.
+We would emphasize its usefulness from the beginning: that there is a usable and cheap if not free alternative internet.
+We will find marketable applications to onboard less technology-oriented consumers by emphasizing that clearconnect is a universal network, not a product you buy from a company like Google Fiber.
+You just tap into the network and you're free